 The oxygen mask was invented by three Mayo Clinic physicians in 1935 for Northwest Airlines.

-Wet/Dry Sandpaper, Masking tape and Scotch tape were created by Minnesota based 3M.
+Wet/Dry Sandpaper, Masking Tape, Post-it Notes and Scotch tape were created by Minnesota based 3M.

 Wheaties cereal, Bisquick, HMOs, the bundt pan, Aveda beauty products, and Green Giant vegetables.